yo-yo-yo-jbo/binary_golf_com/README.md

 This file weighs `41` bytes but can run both as a COM file and a Linux shell script.
 Some important notes:
 1. I had to finish the shell script with a line-break and a remark, otherwise `bash` tries to interpret the rest as further commands and writes weird errors to `stderr`.
 2. I had to call `int 0x20` directly, since `sp` was assigned `0` due to the shell script being interpreted as assembly instructions.
 In fact, `ret` tries to *return to address 0x20CD* (which is the `CD 20` that appears at the beginning of the PSP), which crashes the program.
+Anyway, I've uploaded the source code as [shcom4.asm]([shcom4.asm]).

 ## Conclusions
 This has been a fun challenge!
 We have covered a lot of cool tricks to minimize our payload, including: